Royal Households of the United Kingdom: The Bedchamber

+Modern day

 In its main outlines the existing organisation of the royal household is essentially the same as it was under the Tudors or the Plantagenets.
 It is divided into three principal departments, at the head of which are the lord steward, the lord chamberlain and the master of the horse, and the respective provinces of which may be generally described as "below stairs", "above stairs" and "out of doors".
 The duties of these officials, and the various officers under their charge are dealt with in the articles under those headings.
 When the reigning sovereign is a queen, the royal household is in some other respects rather differently arranged from that of a king and a queen consort.

 Under a king and a queen consort, a separate establishment "above stairs" and "out of doors" works for the queen consort.
 She has a Lord Chamberlain's department of her own, and all the ladies of the court from the Mistress of the Robes to the Maids of Honour are in her service.
 At the commencement of the reign of Queen Victoria, the two establishments were combined, and considerably reduced.
 On the accession of Edward VII, the civil list was again reconstituted; while the household of the king and his consort became larger than during the previous reign, redundant or unnecessary offices were merged or abolished.

 The household of Elizabeth II included 1,200 employees.
 This was roughly the same size as Charles II's household but larger than Victoria's, whose staff numbered 921.